-- control_char is the type of control sequence: \$P, \$w, and so on. - args is a list of the arguments used by the control sequence, or an empty list if the control sequence does not take any arguments. - width is the field width. - adjust is the adjustment. - precision is the precision of the printed argument. - pad_char is the padding character. - encoding is set to true if translation modifier t is present. - strings is set to false if modifier 1 is present.
+- control_char is the type of control sequence: \$P, \$w, and so on. - args is a list of the arguments used by the control sequence, or an empty list if the control sequence does not take any arguments. - width is the field width. - adjust is the adjustment. - precision is the precision of the printed argument. - pad_char is the padding character. - encoding is set to true if translation modifier t is present. - strings is set to false if modifier 1 is present. - maps_order is set to undefined by default, ordered if modifier k is present, or reversed or CmpFun if modifier K is present.

 '''

-build_text(FormatList) -> chars()
+build text(FormatList) -> chars()

 Types:

 FormatList = [char() | format_spec()]

 For details, see scan_format/2.

-'''

-'''

 char_list(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a flat list of characters in the Unicode range, otherwise false.

 deep char list(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a, possibly deep, list of characters in the Unicode range, otherwise false.

-deep_latin1_char_list(Term) -> boolean()
+deep latin1 char list(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a, possibly deep, list of characters in the ISO Latin-1 range, otherwise false.

 format(Format, Data) -> chars()

 fwrite(Format, Data) -> chars()

 Types:

 Format = io:format()

 Data = [term()]

 '''